Relationship Counselling Melbourne

 To build momentum and keep the work moving, I usually recommend starting with weekly or fortnightly sessions.
 After the first appointment, I’ll offer to book a few sessions in advance so we can maintain a consistent rhythm and give the process time to take shape.

-It’s helpful to know that the first few sessions form part of an assessment process - both for me to understand your relationship, and for you to get a sense of my style and whether this feels like the right fit.
+It’s helpful to know that the first few sessions form part of an assessment process — both for me to better understand your relationship, and for you to get a sense of my style and whether this feels like the right fit.